Different Seasons: Hope Springs Eternal – "Rita Hayworth and Shawshank Redemption"

 Andy eventually begins working as the prison’s librarian and expands it past its original location, a small room that was originally used to store paint.
 It is during this time that he meets prisoner fellow Tommy Williams.
 Tommy tells Andy that his former cellmate at the previous prison he was in, a man by the name of Elwood Blatch, had confided in Tommy that he had been the one who killed Andy’s wife and her lover.
-Andy uses this information to go to the prison’s warden, Samuel Norton, as a means to try and gain his freedom.
+Andy uses this information to go to the prison’s warden, Samuel Norton, as a means to try to gain his freedom.
 Norton denies Andy’s request, stating he is far too valuable as an asset and that he knows too much since he aided the administration in money laundering.
-Norton sentences Andy to twenty days in solitary confinement and transfers Tommy to a different prison during his sentence.
+Norton sentences Andy to twenty days in solitary confinement and transfers Tommy to a different prison.

-Four years after his time in solitary confinement, Andy confronts Red and tells him about his pseudonym- “Peter Stevens”.
+Four years after his time in solitary confinement, Andy confronts Red and tells him about his pseudonym, “Peter Stevens."
 Andy had sold all of his assets to this pseudonym before getting sentenced to prison, stating he had upwards of $370,000 in the bank waiting for him once he got out of prison.
 Andy shares that he intends to use this money to move to Zihuatanejo, Mexico, and open a small hotel.
 He implies that he wishes for Red to come with him when that day ever comes.
-On March 12, 1975, 8 years after Andy tells Red about his pseudonym, Andy is missing from his cell.
+On March 12, 1975, eight years after Andy tells Red about his pseudonym, Andy is missing from his cell.
 They discover that he had used his rock hammer to create a hole in the prison wall through which he could escape and had hidden it behind the poster he hung up in his cell.
 Nine months after his escape, Red receives a blank postcard from McNary, Texas, and assumes that it is from Andy and that he has successfully crossed the border.

 In 1977, Red was released on parole.
 He finds a note addressed to him from “Peter Stevens” inviting Red to join him in Zihuatanejo along with $1,000.
 The story ends with Red deciding to join Andy and sharing his hope for the future.